jahudka/insaner/readme.md

    (JSON parsing is done each time you call `req.json()` so that you can be sure you get the unmodified data, no matter what your middlewares do).
- - While we're at that... **no middlewares**.
-The HTTP server emits a `request` event which you can listen to, and the implementation will even handle async listeners for that event, so you can hook into request handling before the router is called, but that's it.
  - Also, cookies work out of the box.
  - WebSocket compatible.
  - Typings included.